Lifesaving Society First Aid awards are offered by thousands of

 Every five years, the International Liaison Committee on

-Resuscitation reviews the latest science on first aid and
+Resuscitation (ILCOR) reviews the latest science on first aid and

 resuscitation and updates treatment recommendations as necessary.

-Society and its fellow national training agencies reviewed the
+The Lifesaving Society and its fellow national training agencies

-recommendations and agreed upon a consistent interpretation and
+review the recommendations and agree upon a consistent

-Society's test items or "Must Sees."
-There are a variety of
+test items or "Must Sees."
+Importantly, there are no changes to the